fansalon/TEspeX/README.md

 This should download locally TEspeX.

-Copy the downoloaded folder in the directory in which you wish to install TEspeX, move to that directory and type:
+Copy the downoloaded folder in the directory you wish TEspeX to be installed, move to that directory and type:
 ```
 cd TEspeX/
 tespex=$PWD